ondrejholecek/foset/README.md

 ## Further processing

-Foset itself does not have any capability for sorting the outputs or creating any aggregated statistics.
-It is expected that other tools are used for that.
+Foset CLI tool itself does not have any capability for sorting the outputs or creating any aggregated statistics.
+It is expected that other tools (usually Linux filters) are used for that.

+*However, there is a [plugin](/plugins/stats/stats.md) to automatically generate predefined summary graphs into a standalone web application.*

 Like in the following example where we are showing to 10 sessions sorted by download speed from fastest to slowest: